- Religion and Philosophy»

 Genesis 9 3-4

-This is saying that this word does not mean every creature.
-In fact, it implies the exact opposite.
 According to this, the “remes” animals would include cattle, antelope, deer, gazelle, and other clean animals according to Leviticus 11 and Deuteronomy 14.
 Noah was not allowed to eat all things.
 It was the exact opposite.
 It should state that every clean moving thing can be eaten.
-As we can see, this standard was applied to Noah and his sons, all of whom do not descend from the 12 Tribes since Abraham, Isaac, and Jacob will not be born for quite some time.
+As we can see, this standard was applied to Noah and his sons, all of whom do not descend from the 12 Tribes since Abraham, Isaac, and Jacob would not be born for quite some time.
 To say that this only applies to them and that the Almighty did not hold the other nations up to this standard is incorrect.

 I've heard many excuses to say why the Almighty gave these laws.